learn-co-students/module-3-code-challenge-round-1-nyc0-module-3-code-challenge-round-1-nyc01-dtsc-ft-080320-1600955852/README.md

 * Calculus, Cost Function, and Gradient Descent
 * Extensions to Linear Models
-* Introduction to Linear Regression
+* Introduction to Logistic Regression
 * Working with Time Series Data

 Read the instructions carefully.
-You will be asked both to write code and respond to a few short answer questions.
+You will be asked both to write code and to respond to a few short answer questions.

 ### Note on the short answer questions